Roman Dmowski: Death

-Dmowski was buried at the Bródno Cemetery in Warsaw in the family grave.
+The National Party authorities wanted to embalm the body, but the Niklewicz family, clearly citing Dmowski's wishes, did not consent to it.
+Roman Dmowski was buried at the Bródno Cemetery in Warsaw in the family grave.
 His funeral was widely attended, with at least 100,000 attendees; the Piłsudski's legacy sanacja government snubbed him without any official representative attending.